 Luis Elizondo, the former head of the Pentagon’s Advanced Aerospace Threat Identification Program (AATIP), has previously said that people should pay attention to the comments the government is making about UFOs.

 “What the pilots encountered that day was able to perform in ways that defied all logic and our current understanding of aerodynamics.
 Furthermore, beyond what the pilots saw with their own trained eye, the technological feat they encountered was further verified by the impressive Aegis SPY-1 radar, America’s premier radar system at the time, and even gun camera footage and sonar systems from submarines accompanying the carrier."

 Luis Elizondo interviewed by CNN.

-To be clear, the US Navy isn’t endorsing the idea that its sailors have encountered alien spacecraft.
-But it is acknowledging there have been enough strange aerial sightings by credible and highly trained military personnel that they need to be recorded in the official record and studied – rather than dismissed as some kooky phenomena from the realm of science-fiction.
+Currently the US Navy is drafting new guidelines for pilots and other personnel to report encounters with “unidentified aircraft”, a significant new step in creating a formal process to collect and analyse the unexplained sightings – and destigmatise them.
+To be clear, the Pentagon and the US Navy aren't endorsing the idea that its sailors have encountered alien spacecraft, but they're acknowledging the strange aerial sightings by credible and highly trained military personnel and that they need to be recorded in the official record and studied – rather than dismissed as some kooky phenomena from the realm of science-fiction.